dcspt-getin/AIC_POAT/README.md

     Others Folder:
     - environment.yml and requirements.txt, with library information

-NOTE: CAOP and BGRI data can be obtained at: https://www.dgterritorio.gov.pt/cartografia/cartografia-tematica/caop, https://mapas.ine.pt/download/index2021.phtml and               https://mapas.ine.pt/download/index2011.phtml (edit file path along the notebooks)
+NOTE: CAOP and BGRI data can be obtained at: https://www.dgterritorio.gov.pt/cartografia/cartografia-tematica/caop, https://mapas.ine.pt/download/index2021.phtml and               https://mapas.ine.pt/download/index2011.phtml.

 ### The Approach_2 Folder is organized as follows: